RegisGraptin/ETH-Oxford/README.md

 Join us in revolutionizing healthcare with Health Book.
 Together, we can transform the way medical records are managed and ensure that everyone receives the personalized care they deserve.

+## Get started

+Take a look at our website: https://eth-oxford-khaki.vercel.app/

 ## Technical Implementation

-We are using Aleph Zero to store medical records of patients.
-We decided to build on top of Aleph Zero as the Privacy Engine will be released soon, allowing us to have fully privacy over the data.
+We are using Aleph Zero to store medical records of patients on the Blockchain.
+We decided to build on top of Aleph Zero as the Privacy Engine is in they roadmap and can provide us a fully private state.

+We have use the `ink!athon` boilerplate to structure the project organization for the smart contract and front end.
+Contract information can be found in `inkathon/contract/`.

 ## Roadmap

-At the moment, we will have a record for all users.
+At the moment, we have a list of records for all users.
 New records can only be added by the user.
-But we could imagine in the future a consortium of doctors allows to update and add new medical records.
+But we could imagine in the future a consortium of doctors that are allow to update or add new medical records after an appoitment or medical opperation.

-Decide to segment the information or to share only partial to it.
-If you have an injury on the foot, you may want to choose which information you want to share, maybe not your dental data.

-Physical token allowing you to access your medical data.
-On an emergency, we know the blood card, allowing you to know your blood type, when you do not know it or enable to share it.
-It is the same system, on an emergency, where medical people can scan your token and have access to your medical information.
+Another point to think would be to let the user the possibility to segment their medical data and choose which information to share with different parties.
+For example, individuals may want to share only relevant information related to a specific injury or condition while keeping other details private.
+This granular control empowers users to manage their privacy preferences according to their unique needs and preferences.

+Finally, in response to critical situations where immediate access to medical information can be life-saving, we are thinking to introduce physical token designed to provide seamless emergency access to user data.
+Similar to a blood type card, this token can be scan enabling you to get access to your medical information in case of  emergencies.
+Whether it's an unexpected accident or a sudden medical crisis, this physical token ensure that vital information is immediately available, enabling rapid and informed decision-making by healthcare professionals.